Demographics of the European Union: Population projections

 In 2017, Eurostat released yearly projections up to 2080.

 The table figures below are in thousands.

 Ethnic composition

 There is no precise or universally accepted definition of the terms "ethnic group" or "nationality".
 In the context of European ethnography in particular, the terms ethnic group, people (without nation state), nationality, national minority, ethnic minority, linguistic community, linguistic group and linguistic minority are used as mostly synonymous, although preference may vary in usage with respect to the situation specific to the individual countries of Europe.

 Defining ethnic composition requires defining ethnic minority groups.

-European Commission, funded the European Social Survey which considered three different way to define ethnic minority groups:
+The European Commission-funded European Social Survey considered three different ways to define ethnic minority groups: